wolfewa/juice-shop/README.md

 > ([@kramse](https://twitter.com/kramse)) —
 > [But this doesn't have anything to do with juice.](https://twitter.com/coderPatros/status/1199268774626488320)
 > ([@coderPatros' wife](https://twitter.com/coderPatros))

+This is a simple skin customization of the OWASP Juice Shop for demo purposes.
+There is no customizations of the vulnerabilities in the application just some of the text on pages and user data has been changed to support the demo purposes.
+Everything else about the shop is the same.

 OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos,